 By far, the most important component in this system is the sleeping bag.
 It will provide you with warmth and some protection from the elements.
 A sleeping pad is nice if you’re camping in cool climates or wet terrain.
 If you have a tent, especially one with a rain fly, a bivy can be overkill.
 A pillow is nice to have, but not altogether necessary.

 Determining what you need for sleep is highly personal and dependent upon the length of your camping trip, how much money you want to spend, and how much “roughing it” you can take.
-You can use our 7 tips for sleeping better while camping to help you determine what you’ll need to be comfortable.
+You can use our 7 tips for sleeping better while camping to help you choose a sleeping bag and determine what you’ll need to be comfortable.

 Types of Sleeping Bags